1-What is the Content Book?

 - All the papers are developed on the pattern of model papers, so by practicing the same pattern in classroom will help them in actual QAT.

 - QAT papers are developed on students learning outcomes (SLO).
-So while teaching in the classroom teachers must focus the conceptual knowledge instead of only teaching the content.
+So while teaching in the classroom teachers must focus on the conceptual knowledge rather than teaching only the content.

 8-During QAT where the principal should do signatures and stamp of school?

-For the secrecy and transparency of QAT conduction, school principal has to sign at 3 steps before and after the QAT.
-Other than these steps he/she will not sign anywhere else.
+For the secrecy and transparency of QAT conduct, school principal has to sign at 3 steps before and after the QAT.
+He/she is not supposed to sign anywhere else except on these 3 steps which are as under:

-- Before the start of QAT, principal has to ensure that the QAT seal is intact and the school packet has not been opened before.
-Then he/ she will sign the large packet at the prescribed area only.
+- Before the start of QAT, principal has to ensure that the QAT seal is intact and the school packet has not been already opened.
+If it is so, he/ she will sign on the back of the first strip attached with the large packet.

-- After the QAT when the conduction team has packed the papers, then the principal will do signatures at the large envelope on seals at three spots in ‘T’ pattern.
+- After the QAT when the conduct team has packed the papers, then the principal will sign on the back side of the second strip attached with the large envelope.
 He/ she will not show any kind of identity (initials, signature or school stamp) on small class packets or inside flyers.

-- Principal has to put signatures and school stamps on following documents:
+- Principal has to sign and put school stamps on following documents:

 a) Attendance sheet of each class.